niuus/Snes9xRX/README.md

 ## FEATURES

-* Core based on Snes9x 1.52
+* Core based on Snes9x 1.52 for max performance.
+* MSU-1 co-processor support, for full-motion video & CD-quality audio!
 * Wiimote, Nunchuk, Wii Classic/Classic Pro, and Gamecube controller support
 * Wii U Pro, Wii U GamePad, NES and SNES Classic controller support
 * Retrode 2 USB adapter support, so you can use the real controllers!